cmake-basis/BASIS/doc/site/standard/buildsystem.rst

 Build System Standard
 =====================

-The build system standard, i.e., the B in BASIS, is documented on the following pages:
+The build system standard, i.e., the B in BASIS, is defined in the following.

 .. toctree::
     :maxdepth: 2